 Making new friends is a wonderful thing to be sure.
-It’s exciting to discover their hidden talents, to understand their unique personality quirks that drew you to them in the first place.
+It’s exciting to discover their hidden talents, to understand their unique personality quirks, the things that drew you to them in the first place.
 But it can be easy to forget about your old buds, the ones you’ve counted on countless times, the ones who’ve been there for your consistently, without fail for years, decades, possibly even a century.
 Ok, well most friends don’t stick around that long, but every so often, a restaurant does.
-But doing so requires a staying power that can prove elusive, even to the hardiest of establishments.
+However, doing so requires a staying power that can prove elusive, even to the hardiest of establishments.
 We’re talking Mick Jagger level, Paul McCartney even.
-There aren’t many dining establishments that ever achieve such a feat.
+There aren’t many dining halls that ever achieve such a feat.
 They fall for one reason or another, to any number of unforeseeable occurrences.

 Somehow though, Joe’s Stone Crab has managed the impossible.
 This year marks the 100th anniversary of the legendary crab house, started by the humble Joe Weiss back in 1913.
 I’m not sure if Mr. Weiss had any idea what his lowly lunch counter would become a century later, but I have to imagine he’d be proud.